NURS 3208-001 Care of Childbearing Families: Clinical Application

 - Failure to do so can / will / may (depending on the faculty) either affect your class participation, clinical or final course grade.

-Students are required to attend all clinical experiences.
-Students are to be prompt, prepared, and appropriately attired.
 A student who is unable to attend a clinical experience must contact the clinical faculty personally prior to the beginning of the clinical experience.
 Leaving a message or e-mail for the faculty is not acceptable.
-The faculty pager OR cell number or the agency phone number should be used to reach the faculty member personally.
-Completion of missed clinical time is at the discretion of the clinical faculty.
+Faculty will share specifics regarding appropriate means of communicating during orientation.

 Students are expected to demonstrate achievement of clinical objectives by the end of a clinical course.
 If, in the instructor‘s professional judgment, a student is consistently unable to provide safe nursing care to patients and cannot remedy the deficit in the given clinical time, the student will receive a grade of ―F for the course.
 Faculty, or staff in the clinical agency, has

-the right to remove a student from the clinical area at any time for cause.
+the right to remove a student from the clinical area at any time for any cause.